Board Executive Committee

 Aliza has spent two years living in Israel/Palestine.
 The first was in 2011-2012, during which she most meaningfully worked with Sudanese and Eritrean refugees and asylum seekers in South Tel Aviv.
 The second was this past year, during which she was studying, doing solidarity work - working especially with Palestinian communities in the South Hebron Hills of the West Bank - and serving as a T'ruah Israel Fellow.

-Kelly Whitehead (she/they) is a rabbinical student at Hebrew Union College-Jewish Institute of Religion ('24), where she received her MA in Hebrew Literature and her M.A. in Jewish Nonprofit Management.
-Kelly is the Rabbinic Intern on the URJ Youth Organizing Team, where they created and organized the Teen Jew of Color Fellowship.
-She participated in the Reform Movement's JewV'Nation Jews of Color Fellowship, where she learned to create and facilitate Anti-Racial Bias training for Jewish Professionals.
-Kelly was selected as one of The Jewish Week's 36 under 36 for 2021.
+Rabbi Kelly Whitehead (she/they) is the Assistant Director of Engagement and Learning at the Union for Reform Judaism.
+She was ordained from Hebrew Union College-Jewish Institute of Religion ('24), where she received her MA in Hebrew Literature and her M.A. in Jewish Nonprofit Management.
+Kelly is the creator and lead organizer of NFTY's Teen Jew of Color Fellowship.
+She participated in the Reform Movement's JewV'Nation Jews of Color Fellowship, where she learned to create and facilitate Anti-Racial Bias trainings for Jewish Professionals.
+Kelly serves on the board of T'ruah and was selected as one of The NY Jewish Week's 36 under 36 for 2021.

 Sign up for updates and action alerts